Are you tossing and turning at night now that your belly is getting bigger? Are you looking for a way to get some sleep?

 High blood pressure: Melatonin has a risk of increasing blood pressure.

 It’s important to talk to your doctor before taking melatonin, especially during pregnancy.

 One of the dangers of melatonin that tends to be overlooked is that it can easily interact with other medications, such as blood thinners and medications for diabetes, which can lead to serious harm.

 There are several natural alternatives to melatonin that can help you get better sleep.

 Massage has long been considered an alternative form of medicine that can help with the aches and pains of pregnancy.

 When seeking a professional masseuse, it’s important to look for someone experienced in prenatal massage.
-They’ll know what areas need and spots to avoid.
-Alternatively, all you need is a pair of loving hands — ask your partner to give you a nice foot or back rub at the end of the day to help you relax.
+They’ll know which areas need work and which spots to avoid.
+Alternatively, all you need is a pair of loving hands.
+Ask your partner to give you a nice foot or back rub at the end of the day to help you relax.
 Make sure to steer clear of regularly using certain essential oils that can be harmful during pregnancy, such as cinnamon, basil, and sage.

-Chamomile tea has been used since the time of Ancient Egypt for its health benefits.
-It can help with sleep and relaxation, has antioxidant properties, and also contains anti-inflammatories (source).
+Chamomile tea has been used for its health benefits since the time of Ancient Egypt.
+It can help with sleep and relaxation, has antioxidant properties, and contains anti-inflammatories (3).

-While chamomile tea is generally safe for most pregnant women, it’s important you speak to your doctor before using it.
+While chamomile tea is generally safe for most pregnant women, it’s important you speak with your doctor before using it.
 The anti-inflammatories it contains can react negatively with certain conditions and medications.